roadrunner-server/docs/lab/logger.md

 # Logger

-Logger Plugin is responsible for collecting logs from server plugins and PHP application workers' `STDERR` and displaying them in the RoadRunner `STDERR`/`STDOUT`.
-It comes with a variety of options that allow you to customize the way your application logs are collected and displayed.
+The logger plugin writes logs from RoadRunner plugins and PHP workers to standard error, standard output, or files.
+The `logs` section controls the format, minimum level, and output destinations.

 {% hint style="info" %}
-PHP workers are internally, mapped to a logger with an INFO log level severity.
-Use `channels` to map the `server` plugin (responsible for PHP workers) log level to at least `info`:
+PHP worker standard error is logged at `info` level through the `server` channel.
+Set that channel to `info` or `debug` to retain worker output when the root level is higher:

 {% code title=".rr.yaml" %}